rafalcode/gtc2vcf/README.md

 gtc2vcf
 =======
-[RF Fork rationale: bcftools plugin handling, VCF output via C interest]
+[RF Fork rationale: 1) Beadarray specificity 2) bcftools plugin handling 3) VCF output via C interest]

 A set of tools to convert Illumina files containing intensity data into VCF files <b>without</b> using Microsoft Windows.
 You can use the final output to run the pipeline to detect <a href="https://github.com/freeseek/mocha">mosaic chromosomal alterations</a>.
 If you use this tool in your publication, please cite this website.
 For any feedback, send an email to giulio.genovese@gmail.com